fearandesire/Pluto-Betting-Bot/README.md

 Pluto is a full-fledged betting bot with a strong focus on simplicity.
 Users are able to securely place NFL Bets and particpate in the online betting scene without using real-life currency.
 Pluto utilizies an API _([the-odds-api](the-odds-api.com/))_ & secure SQL Databases to ensure that we consistently deliver accurate odds as well as smooth, worry-free redemption of bets.

-Pluto also features the ability to auto-create and delete game channels for the matchups of the week.

-## Statistics:

-Pluto will capture usage statistics for the following commands:

 ## :rocket: Technologies

 Sources of vital resources used in this project